SaminYeaser/fearless/README.md

 # fearless

-A flutter project to ensure safety for women build by Wafa Shahed
+A flutter project to ensure safety for women build by Wafa Maliha Shahed

 ## Getting Started